guanghechen/mirror/README.md

 One line setup.
 This will create an `autocmd` for `FileType *` to highlight every filetype.

+> [!NOTE]
-**NOTE**: You should add this line after/below where your plugins are setup.
+> You should add this line after/below where your plugins are setup.

 ```lua
 require("colorizer").setup()